samdai01/motion-detector/README.md

 <img src="https://user-images.githubusercontent.com/89489298/149049365-e5afdeb8-86f8-44b6-9d4e-18d0918b596b.png" width="785" height="594">

 * These differences are then "binary" converted where the difference is completely white, and the rest completely black.
-The find contours method will then highlight the white parts of this simplified frame and then provide coordinates for the drawing of the rectangle.
+The `cv2.findContours()` method will then highlight the white parts of this simplified frame and then provide coordinates for the drawing of the rectangle.

 <img src="https://user-images.githubusercontent.com/89489298/149049388-09f9c74f-dbf8-49e7-89ed-3ac47299e7a0.png" width="785" height="594">